rayguna/bulletin-board-2/README.md

 Problem is fixed.

 19. (19 min).
-Add user_is to the table when user updates the table within the app/controllers/boards_controler.rb table, as follows:
+Add user_id to the table when user updates the table within the app/controllers/boards_controler.rb table, as follows:

 ```
   def create